Ironmen look to rebound from first loss

 “It’s a resilient group.
 We just didn’t play well enough to win,” Danville coach Mike Brennan said.
 “We lost continuity on offense because of injuries.”

-That included the playing the most of the third quarter without junior quarterback Zach Gordon, who has thrown for 668 yards and 11 touchdowns this season with four interceptions.
+Most noteworthy, the Ironmen played much of the third quarter without junior quarterback Zach Gordon, who has thrown for 668 yards and 11 touchdowns this season with four interceptions.

-He did return to guide a touchdown drive to get the Ironmen within one score late in the fourth quarter, but Danville couldn’t get the requisite defensive stop after not recovering the onside kick.
+Gordon returned to direct a touchdown drive that had the Ironmen within one score late in the fourth quarter, but Danville couldn’t get a defensive stop after not recovering the onside kick.

-It’s a loss that left the Ironmen feeling as if they have something to prove.
-Danville scored 42, 62 and 51 points in each of its first three games, but didn’t generate a sustained drive against the Lancers.
+It’s a loss that left the Ironmen feeling as though they have something to prove.
+Danville scored 42, 62 and 51 points in its first three games, but the team didn’t generate a sustained drive against the Lancers.

 “I think it’s a really important game for us.
 I think we are still trying to find an identity,” Brennan said.
 “We have a lot to prove to people, and to ourselves.”

-The Danville schedule doesn’t get any easier.
-Danville’s final five games are Montoursville, Mount Carmel, Jersey Shore, Shamokin and Southern Columbia.
+The schedule doesn’t get any easier in the second half of the season.
+Danville’s final five games are against Montoursville, Mount Carmel, Jersey Shore, Shamokin and Southern Columbia.

-Brennan has been hoping the running game, behind an experienced offensive line, would be part of that identity, and it had been until the Loyalsock game.
+Brennan has been hoping the running game, behind an experienced offensive line, would be part of the team’s identity, and it had been until the Loyalsock game.
 Danville halfback Ty Stauffer was held to fewer than 100 yards for the first time this season, plus Loyalsock sacked Gordon three times.

 The Blue Jays certainly took note of how Loyalsock attacked the Danville defense.
-Central Columbia will try the same style — control the clock and attack the Ironmen downfield.
+Central Columbia will try the same tact — control the clock and attack the Ironmen downfield.

 It’s been a two-pronged running attack for the Blue Jays.
 Quarterback Greyson Shaud leads the team with 294 yards and a touchdown, while halfback Nathan Smith has 248 yards and three scores for the Blue Jays.